flowr-analysis/vscode-flowr/README.md

 # vscode-flowr
-flowR Extension for Visual Studio Code
+*flowR* Extension for Visual Studio Code.
+For more information on *flowR*, check out [the main repository](https://github.com/Code-Inspect/flowr).

+**This extension is still work in progress, as is this README.
+Please stay tuned for cool features and cooler documentation!**

 ## Installing